Our final road trip destination: American Thanksgiving in Saugatuck, MI and a taste of Pure Michigan in the Fall.

 On to Dutch Settled Lands

-Continue into Dutch settled lands that include Holland and roll down your windows to breathe in the late fall, wet-leafed beachy smells of Lake Michigan and Saugatuck located just another 20 minutes further southwest.
+Continue into Dutch-settled lands including Holland and roll down your windows to breathe in the late fall.
+The wet-leafed beachy smells of Lake Michigan and Saugatuck are located just another 20 minutes further southwest.
 Enjoy the lovely city views from the 5th floor of the trendy City Flats Hotel with lunch at CitySēn Lounge.
 Sit back and enjoy local brews, thoughtfully selected wines by the glass & bottle or a craft cocktail.
 Nosh on locally sourced ingredients from a varied menu that includes vegan and gluten-free options.
 Downtown Holland offers seasonal shopping on east 8th Street and should include a stop with the kids at the Holland Peanut Store for sweets and treats of all sorts.
 Move away from downtown and visit the under-visited Washington Square, centrally located between 18th & 19th streets, known for its salons, art galleries, restaurants and many other quaint shops.